vitvlEcm/MarfyAPIDocumentation/Endpoints/Auth.md

 - **Endpoint:** `POST /ResetPassword`
 - **Description:** Endpoint to reset the password for a user.
 - **Parameters:**
-  - `email`: The email of the user whose password is to be reset.
+  - `email`: The email of the user whose password is to be reset (username).
 - **Response:**
   - `200 OK`: Email sent successfully.
   - `401 Unauthorized`: User with the provided email not found.